 Along with analyst ratings are factor grades for valuation, growth, profitability, and momentum, as well as EPS revisions.

 This is an easy way to get a list of some of the most promising stocks out there in just a couple of seconds!

 You can also create your own screens using 100 filters to help you pinpoint stocks that fit your specific investing style!

 Seeking Alpha Tip: Build your own custom watchlist of the stocks that you have in your portfolio, and monitor their quant rankings daily.
-If you ever see one of your stocks listed as a “Very Bearish” (1.5 or less) you need to really consider selling it.
-As expected, their Very Bearish rated stocks have UNDERperformed the market 156% to the market's 398%.
+If you ever see one of your stocks listed as a “Strong Sell” (1.5 or less) you need to really consider selling it.
+As expected, their Strong Sell rated stocks have UNDERperformed the market 156% to the market’s 398%.

 When you want to evaluate whether or not a stock will be a good addition to your portfolio, you have access to three main types of ratings on Seeking Alpha: the Quant Rating, the Seeking Alpha Author’s Ratings, and Wall Street Analysts Rating.